-VIDEO: Suspect scared away by alarm after salon break-in
+VIDEO: Burglar scared away by alarm after salon break-in

 Latest Weather Blog

-VIDEO: Suspect scared away by alarm after salon break-in
+VIDEO: Burglar scared away by alarm after salon break-in

 BATON ROUGE - Deputies with the East Baton Rouge Parish Sheriff’s Office are looking for a man who burglarized a local business earlier this month.